Unique Characterisability and Learnability of Temporal Queries Mediated by an Ontology: Related Work

 \section{Related Work}

-Recently, the unique characterisation framework for temporal formulas introduced in~\cite{DBLP:conf/kr/FortinKRSWZ22} and underpinning this article has been generalised to allow for finitely representable transfinite words as examples in characterising sets~\cite{Sestic}.
-The results are not directly applicable to the problems we are concerned with as the queries have no DL component and no ontology is present.
-We conjecture, however, that it is possible to extend the techniques used in~\cite{Sestic} to the more general languages considered here.
+The unique characterisation framework for temporal formulas, underpinning this paper, was originally introduced by Fortin et al.~(\citeyear{DBLP:conf/kr/FortinKRSWZ22}).
+Recently, it has been generalised to finitely representable transfinite words as data examples \cite{Sestic}, whose results are not directly applicable to the problems we are concerned with as the queries have no DL component and no ontology is present.
+It would be of interest to extend the techniques used by Sestic~(\citeyear{Sestic}) to the more general languages considered here.

-Our work is closely related to work on exact learnability of finite automata and temporal logic formulas.
-In fact, the seminal paper by Angluin~\cite{DBLP:journals/iandc/Angluin87} has given rise to a large body of work on exact learning of (variations of) finite automata, for example,~\cite{shahbaz2009inferring,aarts2010learning,DBLP:journals/fac/CasselHJS16,DBLP:conf/dagstuhl/HowarS16}.
-This work has mainly focused on learning using a combination of membership queries with other powerful types of queries such as equivalence queries.
-The use of two or more types of queries is motivated by the fact that otherwise one cannot efficiently learn the respective automata models.
-The main difference between this article and work on automata learning is that we focus on queries for which the corresponding formal languages form only a small subset of the regular languages and this restriction enables us to focus on characterisability and learnability with membership queries.